How to 3D Print Figures

 I’ll assume that if you’re here you have either downloaded some of my designs from Cults3d or are considering doing so, and are new to the whole 3d printing thing.
 If you’re more advanced than that, then you may want to skip down a few paragraphs.

-If you download my files, you’ll see that each figure’s body part is a separate STL file.
+If you download my files, you’ll see that each figure is separated into STL files for each body part and accessory.
 This allows you to use a slicer (software that prepares 3d models for printing, such as Lychee, Cura, or Chitubox) to arrange the parts on the printer’s print area as individual pieces.
-Once prepared in the slicer, the pieces can be printed all at once, and the the result is a figure that can be assembled and will therefore be articulated.
+Once prepared in the slicer, the pieces can be printed all at once, and the end result is a figure that can be assembled and will therefore be articulated.

-Once I’ve printed something and pulled it off the plate, I dump the printed pieces into a used plastic container from some old trail mix.
+Once I’ve printed something and pulled it off the plate, I dump the printed pieces into a small plastic rubbermaid container.
 It has some 91% IPA (Isopropyl Alcohol) in it, about an inch deep.
 I put the lid on it and give it a decent sloshing around – this is my ‘pre-wash.’
-I then (using tongs) pull the pieces out and put them into Anycubic’s Wash and Cure Station – a couple of minutes swimming around in that thing, and the prints are clean.
-I lay them out to dry for a while, and then cure them in the same machine, this time of course using the ‘cure’ settings.
+I then (using tongs) pull the pieces out and put them into the Anycubic Wash and Cure Station for 2-3 minutes as a second wash.
+Then they are removed and laid out in a clear acrylic tray (like these) and but into my home-made curing box.
+It’s basically the inside of a storage cabinet that I lined with aluminum foil and installed a UV lamp (this one) Of course you can use the curing function of the Wash and Cure Station instead, but I needed more space!

 A NOTE ON SAFETY: Resin can be nasty business, as I’m sure you know.
 It’s very important to wear gloves of the Nitrile variety (like these) whenever you’re handling the resin, open bottles, or any surfaces that uncured resin has touched.
 I definitely recommend marking areas of your workspace as “gloves” or “no gloves” so you can create a workflow that allows you to minimize your exposure while not having to take the gloves off and put them back on constantly.
 And when you’re going to have your face over a resin vat or container of 91% IPA, wear a respirator.
 I use this one.